particle-iot/docs/src/content/reference/device-os/firmware.md

 Previously, there were overloads with a `ttl` (time-to-live) value.
 These have been deprecated as the ttl has never been supported by the Particle cloud.
 All events expire immediately if not subscribed to or exported from the Particle cloud using a webhook, integration like Google cloud, or the server-sent-events (SSE) stream.

+Even if you use `NO_ACK` mode and do not check the result code from `Particle.publish()` it is possible that the call will still block for an indeterminate amount of time, possibly for as long as 10 minutes.
+This can occur if you publish while in the process of attempting to reconnect to the network.
+At a minimum, you should make sure that `Particle.connected()` returns true before publishing.
+Doing [publish operations from a separate worker thread](https://github.com/rickkas7/BackgroundPublishRK) is another option.

 ### Particle.subscribe()